fab2s/OpinHelpers/docs/filelock.md

 - Release a lock:

-In all cases, lock are either released upon instance destruction or manually:
+In all cases, locks are either released upon instance destruction or manually:

 ```php
 $lock->unLock(); // doing so also fclose() underlying handle